nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # Eventory User Guide

-Eventory is a **desktop app for managing contacts and events, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Eventory is a **desktop app for managing contacts and events, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 Main Features:
-- Manage big and complex contact webs with numerous information fields, with ability to save critical details
-- Schedule and manage daily tasks across large teams, track their completion
-- Have advanced automated messaging tools, send and schedule reminders/updates in bulk
+* Enhanced Contact Management
+    * Store All Your Contacts: Add phone numbers, emails, addresses, and tags
+    * Contact Linking: Add contacts to events
+    * Advanced Filters: Filter by name and tag
+* Comprehensive Event Management
+    * Track All Your Events: Add locations, start dates, and tags
+    * Timeline View: Countdown for upcoming events
+    * Advanced Filters: Filter by name, tag, or date

 <!-- * Table of Contents -->